niteshsh34/DE_Internship_CEI/Final_Project_FMCG/Readme.md

 The parent company's own ingestion pipeline is outside the scope of this project.
 The project assumes that the parent Gold tables already exist.

+Also created a [Star Schema](https://github.com/niteshsh34/DE_Internship_CEI/blob/main/Final_Project_FMCG/Screenshots/Star_schema.png) for the project.
+You can check it out here.

 ------------------------------------------------------------------------

 ## Technologies Used